 Big Lies In A Small Town by Diane Chamberlain

 I’m not too big to admit when I’m wrong (it’s rare, but it does happen).
 I took one look at Big Lies In A Small Town and thought “ugh, another domestic thriller pot boiler, snooze”.
 But, once again, there’s something to that whole not-judging-a-book-by-its-cover thing.
 This is a story about a Depression-era mural: the woman commissioned to paint it (who disappeared under mysterious circumstances), and the woman charged with restoring it for installation, nearly eight decades later.
-Don’t sleep on it, folks!
+Don’t sleep on this one, folks!

 the lactic acid in the calves of your despair by Ali Whitelock

 Alright, cards on the table: Ali Whitelock is a dear friend of mine… BUT I keep my objectivity hat on at all times for you, Keeper Upperers!
 Besides, I fell in love with her poetry long before she and I fell in together, and I read and reviewed the lactic acid in the calves of your despair all of my own accord.
-I never cease to be amazed by her incredible talent to tickle, tantalise, delight, and devastate.
-Personal favourite from this collection has to be NOTES from the six week course entitled: ‘a beginner’s guide to writing poetry’, but an honourable mention must go to if you have no eyes where do the tears go?, and (of course) the poem that became a viral sensation during the Australian bush fires earlier this year, this is coal don’t be afraid.
+I never cease to be amazed by Whitelock’s incredible talent to tickle, tantalise, delight, and devastate.
+My personal favourite poem from this collection has to be NOTES from the six week course entitled: ‘a beginner’s guide to writing poetry’, but an honourable mention must go to if you have no eyes where do the tears go?, and (of course) the poem that became a viral sensation during the Australian bush fires earlier this year, this is coal don’t be afraid.
 Ali Whitelock continues to give ’em hell, and it’s an honour to watch her do it.

 The Animals In That Country by Laura Jean Mckay